-\cref{lem:pt-reflection} further implies that the full (internal) subcategory of $\ECat$ spanned by synthetic preorders is cartesian closed, and moreover closed under dependent functions spaces for families of synthetic preorders.
-It is also (internally) complete and cocomplete, with limits computed as in the ambient category and colimits computed by applying the synthetic preorder reflection to the those of the ambient category.
-These results concerning (internally) orthogonal subcategories, among many others, can be found in the work of \citet{rijke-shulman-spitters:2020,rijke:2019}.
+This construction further implies that the subuniverse $\UU_\RxP$ is cartesian closed, and moreover closed under dependent functions spaces for families of synthetic preorders.
+It is also complete and cocomplete, with limits computed as in the ambient universe and colimits computed by applying the reflection operator $\RxP$ to the those of the ambient universe~\citep{rijke:2019,rijke-shulman-spitters:2020}.